laderast/exacloudTutorial/exacloudTutorial/exacloud-tutorial.md

 ```
 #Example submit script for running on multiple files
-#you can easily write a python script to generate such a script!
+#you can easily write a python script to generate such a file!
 universe = vanilla
 #set the executable here (could be a shell script, software, anything)
 executable = /usr/bin/python